isteele1/isteele1/README.md

 ### Real-Time Ultrasonic Sensor Defense
 - **Description**: Senior design class project creating and recognizing attack signals on ultrasonic sensors.
 - **Objective**: Demonstrating real-time signal processing skills and highlighting the risks of single-sensor autonomous systems.
-Redundant systems are safer systems.
+We were able to recognize attacks but not defend against them fully, indicating that sensors like this need redundancy to make them safer.

 ### Door-Mounted Occupancy Tracking System
-- **Description**: Time-of-Flight Sensor with ESP32 and I2C in Arduino, using blob detection to catch complex edge cases of door movement.
+- **Description**: Time-of-Flight Sensor with ESP32 and I2C in Arduino, using blob detection to catch complex cases of door movement.
-- **Features**: WiFi connectivity, battery-operated system, custom PCB
+- **Objective**: Final project for my upper-level system design class.
+We had to track movement over several simple and edge cases by designing a full system from software to mounting and PCB.

 ### Image Denoising with Non-Uniform Noise (Private - active research project)
 - **Description**: Modified grayscale K-SVD algorithm for indpendent study, using OMP and Rank-1 SVD.
 Results are positive with uniform noise but mixed with non-uniform noise.